 Over the years, students in various BCIT programs have participated in the ongoing restoration and monitoring of the south-east portion of Guichon Creek.
 For example, students in the School of Construction and the Environment’s: Fish, Wildlife and Recreation Program; Sustainable Resource Management Program; and Ecological Restoration Program have been removing invasive vegetation and planting native riparian vegetation along the creek’s banks.
 Students in the School of Computing and Academic Studies’ Chemisty Program have been collecting water samples from the creek.
 These samples are then assessed by the students in the Fish, Wildlife and Recreation program who use the findings to develop an appropriate restoration strategy for the creek aimed at supporting viable fish habitat.
 In 2011, the ongoing erosion of sediments at the southernmost reach of the creek was corrected with an extensive riparian and in-stream restoration project, and in October 2012, the first of several infiltration galleries was completed to protect Guichon Creek from sediments and pollutants originating from the nearby car parking lots.

-For more information about urban stream rehabilitation, river ecology and ecological restoration of rivres, please visit the BCIT Rivers Institute.
+For more information about urban stream rehabilitation, river ecology and ecological restoration of rivers, please visit the BCIT Rivers Institute.

-- Would allow salmon to return on campus every year;
+- It would allow salmon to return on campus every year;

-- Would connect now famous Guichon Alley to its creek;
+- It would connect now famous Guichon Alley to its creek;

-- Would allow School of Construction and the Environment to truly demonstrate Green Trades and Technology in the Factor Four area.
+- It would allow School of Construction and the Environment to truly demonstrate Green Trades and Technology in the Factor Four area.